peterhinch/micropython-amg88xx/README.md

 The Adafruit OLED display driver is from
 [this repo](https://github.com/peterhinch/micropython-nano-gui.git)
-which also has a driver for their larger displays based on the SSD1351 chip.
+which also has drivers for their larger displays based on the SSD1351 chip.
+The repo has optional drivers supporting 16 bit color: these trade improved color against a larger frame buffer, and so are best suited to platforms with plenty of RAM.

 The driver for the official LCD160CR is included in Pyboard firmware.
 Source is [here](https://github.com/micropython/micropython/blob/master/drivers/display/lcd160cr.py).

+The `my_cam` directory contains a complete set of files for my camera project.

 ## 1.1 Interpolation